Can anyone sign-up for Wheaton Park District Youth Cheerleading?

-Practices are held 2 to 3 nights a week for 1 to 2 hours each night at the discretion of the volunteer coaches.
+Practices are held 2-3 nights a week for 1-2 hours per night at the discretion of the volunteer coaches.
 Additional practices can be added at the beginning of the season prior to school starting or during the season to prepare for competitions.

 Where are practices held?

 Practices will be held at Central Athletic Center as well as local parks during the summer.
 After Labor Day, practices will be held at Central Athletic Center and Wheaton grade schools.

 How many games are required to cheer for during the season?